raizen74/LPIC102/README.md

 - `getent hosts` displays `/etc/hosts`
 - `host -a www.google.com` DNS resolution, queries dns servers to get IP. -a provides resolution time
 - `dig @1.1.1.1 www.lpi.org` DNS resolution, querying 1.1.1.1 name server

+## EXAM
+`sudo find /etc -name "locale" -print`

+`useradd -m` # creates a new user's home dir and provisions with skel files

+`SPICE` proto Access video card output of a VM

+`NetworkManager` can be configured to use the distro NIC config and by default does not change config of NI already configured

+display managers like `XDM` and `KMD` -> Handle user login and prepares desktop environment for the user

+`XDM` is the default graphical login manager that comes with vanilla X11.
+Default wallpaper -> `/etc/X11/xdm/Xsetup`

+content in `xorg.conf` (X11 config file) in the section "SectionName" is placed between a line cointaining Section "SectionName" and a line containing EndSection

+`xwininfo` shows current color Depth of the X Server, investigates properties for a particular window in X

+`.bashrc` and `.bash_pro` affect the behavior of the Bash Shell

+`env -u FOO./myscript` suppresses FOO environment var for the execution of myscript

+`ssh-agent` preloads and manages keys

+The default route is only used if there is not a more specific route to a destination host or network

+`GOK` -> on-screen keyboard

+`ssh -p 2222 example.com`, `ssh -o Port=2222 example.com` connect to a specific ssh port (e.g. 2222)

+SPICE:
+- Lets you connect local USB into a remote app
+- Downloads and installs local apps from a remote machine

+`export VARIABLE` make it available to subshells

+/`etc/xinetd.conf` enable/disable network services

+display NIC eth0 bytes transmitted -> `ifconfig eth0` and `ip -s link show eth0`

+if `cron.allow` and `cron.deny` do not exist the behavior depends on the distro.
+On most distros only root user can create cron Jobs, in some distros all users can create cron Jobs.

+- `test -z` # test if a variable is empty (true)
+- `test -n` # test if there is content in the string or string variable
+- `test -x` # test if file is executable by user

+`hostnamectl set-hostname` modern systems

+`hostname newname` old systems

+nmcli network connectivity: none, portal, limited, full, unknown

+`traceroute` sends **UDP** packets

+`ssh -L 4672:www.example.com:80` localhost forward local port 4672

+`lprm 5` removes job 5, the printer name is not required